Charles Lightoller: Titanic

 At sea, Lightoller had the 6:00–10:00 watch every morning and night.
 On 14 April 1912, Lightoller and some of the other officers also discussed the subject of the ship's top speed; they were "interested" in seeing what the ship could do.
 Murdoch had the 10:00 a.m. to 2:00 p.m. watch on the bridge.
 However, the officers' lunch was served at 12:30.
 Lightoller returned to the bridge at that time to relieve Murdoch and let him grab a quick bite to eat.
 Captain Smith came on to the bridge, and gave him an ice warning message; this was the first that Lightoller recalled hearing anything about icebergs ahead of the ship.
 When Murdoch returned from his lunch, Lightoller mentioned that Captain Smith had given him a message regarding ice.
 Murdoch showed no overt surprise, but Lightoller was under the impression that the subject was new to the First Officer, just as it had been to him.
-Lightoller headed off to grab a bite of lunch for himself.
+Lightoller headed off to get lunch for himself.

 At 6:00, Lightoller became officer of the watch, relieving Wilde.
 Murdoch returned at 7:05 p.m., and took the watch for a half-hour so that Lightoller could have his own dinner.
 Lightoller returned from dinner to resume his watch.
 Murdoch remarked to him that the temperature had dropped another four degrees.
 Murdoch departed the bridge.
 At 9:00, Captain Smith conferred with Lightoller on the bridge, and they agreed that they should be able to see an iceberg with plenty of time to avoid it.
-Smith left the bridge, saying, "If it becomes all doubtful, let me know...".
-Lightoller asked Moody to use the telephone to call up the lookouts in the Crow's Nest; he wanted to have them "keep a sharp lookout for ice, particularly small ice and growlers", and to "pass that word on until daylight", as each successive shift took its turn on duty."
+Smith left the bridge, saying, "If it becomes at all doubtful, let me know...".
+Lightoller asked Moody to use the telephone to call up the lookouts in the Crow's Nest; he wanted to have them "keep a sharp lookout for ice, particularly small ice and growlers", and to "pass that word on until daylight", as each successive shift took its turn on duty.
 Moody picked up the phone to the Nest in the wheelhouse and Lightoller overheard him say, "Keep a sharp look out for ice, particularly small ice.", before hanging up.
 Lightoller noted that Moody's order differed somewhat from the wording that he had specified, as Moody had not mentioned "growlers".
-Lightoller thought the detail was important enough to have Moody call the lookouts again, and to clarify that they should keep a sharp lookout for "small ice and growlers".
-Moody carried the order out, ringing the crow's nest a second time and conveying the order correctly this time.
+He thought the detail was important enough to have Moody call the lookouts again, and to clarify that they should keep a sharp lookout for "small ice and growlers".
+Moody carried the order out, ringing the crow's nest a second time and conveying the order more precisely.